kris-sag/ML-Breast_Cancer_Classifier/README.md

 # Scripts
 • Resnet.py - train a neural network on a set of images.
 This same script was used for all models, just by switching the models line (ie: models.vgg16, models.resnet152, etc.)
+• crossval.py - modified version of Resnet.py file that incorporates cross validation, need to address weight leakage
 • Autocropper.py - Code to crop images taken from microscope.
 Changes the black exterior to white.
-• divide_images.py - Randomly dicide a folder of images into testing, training, validation (used 15:70:15).
+• divide_images.py - Randomly divide a folder of images into testing, training, validation (used 15:70:15).
 • input_image.py - Determine TP, TN, FP, FN and total accuracy of trained model.
 • image_contrast_graphs.py - Create a graph quanitfiying the contrast of the black and white images